-We’ve witnessed some thrilling Champions League Finals in the past, and last year’s edition proved to be another memorable experience.
+We’ve witnessed some thrilling Champions League Finals in the past and last year’s edition proved to be another memorable encounter.
 The most honoured club in European Cup/UCL history, Real Madrid, were crowned football kings of the continent for a staggering 15th time when beating Borussia Dortmund in front of a fervent 86,212 crowd at Wembley Stadium last May.
-With English clubs involved in five of the previous seven UCL Finals, it would be no surprise to see another EPL outfit gunning for glory in Munich this year, too.
+This is set to be another classic, so get your skates on if you want to experience a thrilling night of European football underneath the lights.

 Let GOAL help guide you on how you can make your own footballing dreams come true by getting your hands on a ticket for the 2025 Champions League Final in Germany.